sorabhtomar/amidstsky/readme.txt

 == Description ==

 Amidst Sky is a responsive WordPress theme designed for personal blogs and writers.
+It has one sidebar and 3 footer widgets area.
+Amidst Sky theme supports aprimary navigation in header and a social networks navigation in the footer of the blog.

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
+2. Search 'Amidst Sky' and Click Install Now.
 3. Click Activate to use your new theme right away.

 == Frequently Asked Questions ==